blobtoolkit/tutorials/futurelearn/readme.md

 ## BlobToolKit (v3.3.0) installation

-BlobToolKit is written in python and is available as a pip install package.
+BlobToolKit is available as a pip install package.
 If you are used to installing pip packages, you can just run the following command:
 ````bash
 pip install blobtoolkit
 ````